separation at the silicon, separation at the foundation

 Virtual KVM

-Virtual KVM functionality allows end-users to switch their physical keyboard, video, and mouse between VMs using hot-keys.
+Virtual KVM functionality allows end-users to switch their physical keyboard, video, and mouse between VMs using hotkeys.

 Staged Boot